pachyderm/pachyderm/doc/auth/saml.md

 ## Write Pachyderm config
 Broadly, setting an auth config is what enables SAML in Pachyderm (specifically, it enables Pachyderm's ACS).
-Here is an example config that will allow users to authenticate in your Pachyderm cluster using the Okta app above:
+Below is an example config that will allow users to authenticate in your Pachyderm cluster using the Okta app above.
+Note that this example assumes

 ```
 # Lookup current config version--pachyderm config has a barrier to prevent